 Lead scoring has come up again and again throughout this guide.
 It’s when you assign a points value system according to the behavior of your leads.
 These points can be positive or negative.
 Scoring your leads lets you determine who’s most qualified.

-Qualified leads, as you remember from earlier in the guide, are readier to pull the trigger and make a purchase.
+Qualified leads are readier to pull the trigger and make a purchase.
 They know more about your company, have reviewed your pricing, and are interested in interacting with you.
 The chances of them converting are higher than a standard lead.

-We’ve spoken about email marketing in this chapter alone several times already.
-That’s because it’s a key component of the nurturing and engagement process.
+Email marketing is a key component of the nurturing and engagement process.
 You must build your business relationship with your leads to convert them to loyal, buying customers.
 Email marketing helps you achieve this.

 Today, many aspects of email marketing can be automated.
-For a busy marketer or businessperson like yourself, this is a relief.
-You can prewrite templates and headlines and then insert them into emails that go out to your various audience segments.
-Then your automation software will take care of the rest.
-You can also schedule when your emails go out based on a certain time or even a lead behavior.
+For a busy marketer or small business owner, this is a relief.
+You can make templates and save headlines to insert into emails for various audience segments.
+Your email marketing automation software will take care of the rest.
+You can also schedule when your emails go out based on a certain time or even lead behavior.

 For instance, if a lead opts into your email newsletter, you can automate that welcome email.
 If they take advantage of one of your offers, be it free or paid, you can automate a follow-up offer or an email with related products.
 When the lead finally does make that big purchase, you’d automate the confirmation email.

-It is important that you are following up with the lead with real emails written by a real person, not solely automation software.
+It is important that you are following up with the lead with real emails written by a real person, even if the sending of emails is automated.
+When using templates, try to customize them well.
 The human element is always important in winning over leads, after all.